 Office of Academic Advising

 The Office of Academic Advising is located within Undergraduate Education and provides comprehensive leadership for a consistent and quality undergraduate academic advising experience at George Mason University.
-The Office of Academic Advising is responsible for advocacy and overall accountability for the undergraduate advising experience.
-This is achieved through collaboration with leadership in academic units across the university and other stakeholders to provide consistent administration of academic advising processes, procedures, and policies for undergraduate academic advising.
-Advising program evaluation and advisor professional development are central to the administrative charge of this office to determine data-driven best practices and advising program improvement.
+The Office of Academic Advising is responsible for advocacy and overall accountability for undergraduate academic advising.
+This is achieved through collaboration with leadership in academic units across the university and other stakeholders to provide consistent administration of academic advising processes, procedures, and policies.
+Advising program evaluation and advisor professional development are central to the administrative charge of this office to determine data-informed best practices and advising program improvement.

 Exploratory, Undeclared and Undergraduate Non-Degree Students

 Students who have not declared a major (or who have been terminated from their major) are assigned an Exploratory Academic Advisor within the Office of Academic Advising.
-Students are encouraged to make appointments with their Exploratory Academic Advisor for information about general degree requirements, registration, academic goals, major exploration, policies, procedures, getting connected on campus, and other concerns.
+Students are encouraged to make appointments with their Exploratory Academic Advisor to discuss general degree requirements, registration, academic goals, major exploration, policies, procedures, getting connected on campus, and other concerns.
 More information can be found on the Exploratory Academic Advising website

 Non-degree students taking undergraduate courses at Mason also can access academic advising services within the Office of Academic Advising.
 More information can be found on the Non-Degree Student Advising website